ualbertalib/jupiter/README.md

 ## Docker compose lightweight edition

 If you want to develop in rails locally on your own machine, there is also a `docker-compose.yml` provided.
-This will give you the datastores you require (solr/fedora) and potentially others if you need them (postgres/redis (commented out by default)).
+This will give you the datastores you require (solr/postgres/redis).
 Just run:
   ```shell
   docker-compose up -d
   ```